After reading this step-by-step instruction, you will know how to use an OBD-II scan tool to do testing on your vehicle’s systems.

 We’ve got you covered with all the steps to take to get your car back in shape!

-This is usually a triangular shaped connector that can be found underneath the steering column.
+This is usually a triangular-shaped connector that you can find underneath the steering column.

-If you can’t find it for some reason, check your owner’s manual or do a quick online search so you know exactly what you’re looking for.
+If you can’t find it for some reason, check your owner’s manual or do a quick online search to know what you’re looking for.

 Step 2: Plug in the OBD-II tool into the DLC.

-When it’s fully inserted, turn the key so the ignition is on.
+When it’s fully inserted, turn the key to the ignition.